cottand/web-portfolio/src/assets/markdown/blog/NixShellFlakeScriptingForHashLanguages.md

 ## The problem

-If you are like my and _cannot stand_ scripting in loosely typed languages, then you probably have heard of [Yaegi for Go](https://github.com/traefik/yaegi), or have been following the developments of [Rust's `cargo-script`](https://github.com/rust-lang/rfcs/pull/3502) and [Kotlin's .kts scripts](https://github.com/Kotlin/KEEP/blob/master/proposals/scripting-support.md).
+If you are like me and _cannot stand_ scripting in loosely typed languages, then you probably have heard of [Yaegi for Go](https://github.com/traefik/yaegi), or have been following the developments of [Rust's `cargo-script`](https://github.com/rust-lang/rfcs/pull/3502) and [Kotlin's .kts scripts](https://github.com/Kotlin/KEEP/blob/master/proposals/scripting-support.md).